Zebra Slot Canyon Utah: The Zebra Canyon Hike In Escalante

 The best place to base yourself for this hike is the town of Escalante, Utah, which is just 30 minutes away and has plenty of camping and hotel options.

 The last part of the drive to Zebra Slot Canyon trailhead involves 20 minutes on a bumpy back road (BLM200/Hole in the Rock Rd).

-As of 2021, the trailhead is a very basic dirt parking lot, with no toilets, map, or even information signs.
+As of 2022, the Zebra Canyon trailhead is a very basic dirt parking lot, with no toilets, map, or even information signs.
 The only sign we saw was a desert heat notice.